SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjVTheory/ObjVTheory.md

 In particular, metaclasses define three messages related to instance creation.
 - The `new` message, which creates an initialized instance of the class.
 It allocates the instance using the class message `allocate` and then initializes it by sending the message `initialize:` to this instance.
 - The `allocate` message.
-Like message `new`, it is a class message.
+Like the message `new`, it is a class message.
 It allocates the structure for the newly created object.
 - Finally the message `initialize:`.
 This message has two definitions, one on `Object` and one on `Class`.

 There is a difference between the method `initialize:` executed on any instance creation and the class `initialize:` method only executed when the created instance is a class.

 - The first one is a method defined on the class of the object and potentially inherited from `Object`.
 This `initialize:` method just extracts the values corresponding to each instance variable from the argument list and sets them in the corresponding instance variables.

 - The class `initialize:` method is executed when a new instance representing a class is executed.
 The message `initialize:` is sent to the newly created object but its specialization for classes will be found during method lookup and it will be executed.
-Usually this method invokes the default ones, because the class parameter should be extracted from the argument list and set in their corresponding instance variables.
+Usually, this method invokes the default ones, because the class parameter should be extracted from the argument list and set in their corresponding instance variables.
 But in addition, instance variable inheritance and class declaration in the class namespace is performed.